daniel-dunn/PiDuinoComms/README.md

 - Hardware Input Detection
 - Serial Communication
 - GUI Programming
+- File I/O
 - Multithreading

-In the current version, I have used a asynchonous call to the inbound Serial comms from the Arduino board and display it in a tkinters label.
+In the current version, I have used a asynchonous call to the inbound Serial comms from the Arduino board and display it in a tkinters scrollable text area.
+There are also buttons enabling the window to be cleared or the contents saved to a file.

-Points for extention could be the continuos print into a textbox to act as a serial montitor with an option to save to a text file.